INTENT – The Physical Education Curriculum

 We assess the impact of Physical Education and Sport at our school in a variety of ways, including:

-- All children make outstanding progress in PE and enjoy participating in sport
+- We aim for all children make outstanding progress in PE and enjoy participating in sport

 - The profile of PE and sport is widely recognised and highly celebrated within school

-- Termly tracking of standards across the curriculum using Target Tracker
+- Termly tracking of standards across the curriculum using Insight.

-- Teachers have increased confidence when delivering high quality PE lessons
+- Staff have increased confidence when delivering high quality PE lessons

 - Pupils talk confidently about PE and their learning